erpc-io/eRPC/README.md

  * See `scripts/packages/` for required software packages for your distro.
    Install _exactly one_ of the following, mutually-incompatible packages:
    * Mellanox OFED for Mellanox NICs
-   * System-wide DPDK for other, DPDK-compatible NICs
+   * For other DPDK-compatible NICs, a system-wide installation from the latest DPDK sources (e.g., `sudo make install T=x86_64-native-linuxapp-gcc DESTDIR=/usr`).
  * NICs: Fast (10 GbE+) bare-metal NICs are needed for good performance. eRPC works best with Mellanox Ethernet and InfiniBand NICs.
 Any DPDK-capable NICs also work well.
 Slower/virtual NICs can still be used for testing and